3/18/2018 – Apex, NC – 12 – 5pm – REGISTER

 Brian’s wedding and portrait work is notable for both his invisible and visible use of light and lighting.
 His work at night has garnered wide attention for both it’s subtlety and drama in an environment not typically known for photography.

-Brian calls Holly Springs, NC home and has lived in the Raleigh area since 1976.
+Brian calls Apex, NC home and has lived in the Raleigh area since 1976.